 The Career Access Fund (CAF) provides financial support for expenses related to career preparation, internship and job interviews, and graduate study preparation.
 Examples of eligible expenses include, but are not limited to:

-- Interview attire, business cards, portfolios, or other related materials (within reasonable price points; for assistance on appropriate clothing, please see https://careers.williams.edu/the-look-of-success/)
+- Interview attire, business cards, portfolios, or other related materials (within reasonable price points; for assistance on appropriate clothing, please see our Interview Guide).

-- Travel, lodging, and meal expenses for career-related trips (i.e. conferences, interviews, etc.)
+- Travel, lodging, and meal expenses for career-related trips (i.e. conferences, interviews, etc.).
+Please note that we are not funding any travel expenses at this time due to Covid-19.

 - Graduate school test preparation courses and registration fees.
 (Please note that you are expected to also apply for fee reduction opportunities if available.)